bingx1990/LOVE/README.md

 ## Practical pre-screening

-In practice, we recommend a pre-screening procedure before calling the function.
-The function detects the features that are close to pure noise.
-The following example demonstrates the usage of .
+In practice, we recommend a pre-screening procedure before calling the LOVE function.
+The function Screen_X detects the features that are close to pure noise.
+The following example demonstrates the usage of Screen_X.

 ``` r
 aug_A <- rbind(A, c(0, 0))